HXSecurity/DongTai/README.md

 ### Contributing
 Contributions are welcomed and greatly appreciated.
 See [CONTRIBUTING.md](https://github.com/HXSecurity/DongTai/blob/main/CONTRIBUTING.md) for details on submitting patches and the contribution workflow.

 Any questions?
-Let's discuss in #sig-migrate in [#DongTai discussions](https://github.com/HXSecurity/DongTai/discussions)
+Let's discuss in [#DongTai discussions](https://github.com/HXSecurity/DongTai/discussions)

 ### More resources
 - [Documentation](https://hxsecurity.github.io/DongTai-Doc/#/)